idbygeorge/salsa/_install/linux-dev-setup.md

   then run this command to deploy

-    cap production deploy
+    cap <server-name> deploy

-  run this command whenever you change config/application.yml
+  run this command whenever you change `config/application.yml`
-  make sure to grab the latest config/application.yml from the server before Running the command below
+  make sure to grab the latest `config/application.yml` from the server before Running the command below

     cap production setup